January 2014 Why President Obama is Spending Big Time to Deport

 spending many hours trying to get Race to the Top (Flop) federal educational

 grants with hopes of reversing the fifty year trend of fail attempts to educate

 Delaware won $100,000,000 Federal Education Improvement Grant and is very proud that

-1) No measurable change but it is early I agree it's
+1) No measurable change resulted but it is too early for measurable results.
+I agree it's

 early but none, zero?

-2) Instituted an elaborate expensive to spend the
+2) Instituted an elaborate expensive program to spend the

 What will principles do now that there most important

 quarterly session of peer teacher assistance has been instituted.